 RISD Dining + Catering offers students a range of delicious meal options at several locations on campus.
 Students also enjoy the convenience of grab-and-go options and ordering through Grubhub at Portfolio Cafe and Watermark[et].* Chefs and culinary staff expertly prepare organic, locally sourced food and keep attuned to student preferences.

 Campus dining venues

 The largest dining hall on campus, The Met serves a wide variety of freshly prepared items for guests to enjoy.
 The menu features innovative entrées, vegetarian and vegan options, an artisan pizza oven and many house-made desserts and pastries.

 Portfolio Café is a full-service eatery inside the Mandle Center for Living and Learning (15 West).
 It features entrées and lighter fare—ideal for anyone taking a study break from the library across the hall.
 Students can also order through Grubhub for convenient pickup options during lunch service.

-The award-winning Jolly Roger Deli is an informal eatery located at the southern edge of campus.
-It is a favorite for its delicious artisan sandwiches, baked goods and house favorites such as organic fair trade coffee.
+The Jolly Roger is an informal eatery located at the southern edge of campus.
+It offers an assortment of options throughout the year.

 A student-run coffee shop that features affordable coffees and teas, juices, smoothies, baked goods and grab-and-go items.

 Located on the second floor of the risd:store, the Watermark[et] offers an assortment of groceries and convenience items.
 Guests can order online through the Grubhub app or shop in person for produce, snacks, beverages and more.

 Meal plans and other options

 All three RISD housing packages include a dining allotment.
 First-year students and sophomores are provided with meal credits, dining points and unlimited access to the Met Refectory.
 Students in upperclass apartments receive a base level of meal credits and dining points.

-Students may also purchase items using the 175 points they receive each semester and/or with a one-time $50 risdbucks credit.
-This credit works at all dining venues and vending machines on campus.
+Students may also purchase items using the 200 points they receive each semester and/or with a one-time $50 risdbucks credit.
+This risdbucks credit works at all dining venues and vending machines on campus.